fenar/openstack-odl/README.md

 ODL = OpenDayLight is a fully opensource SDN in collaboration with the OPNFV organization.<br>

 There are two bundles included in this project folder: <br>
-(**) odl-mitaka.yaml, this bundle is based on openstack mitaka release and ODL Beryllium-SR2 Release. <br>
+(**a) odl-mitaka.yaml, this bundle is based on openstack mitaka release and ODL Beryllium-SR2 Release. <br>
-(**) odl-ocata.yaml, this bundle is based on openstack ocata release and ODL Boron-SR4 Release.<br>
+(**b) odl-ocata.yaml, this bundle is based on openstack ocata release and ODL Boron-SR4 Release.<br>

 Pre-Condition:<br>
 (X) MaaS Node interfaces are named as "eth0" and "eth1"<br>